unclereeemus/ytmp/README.md

   E 		open the queue in nvim and source rc from "$XDG_CONFIG_HOME/nvim/ytmp.vim". nvim is started
 		with "--noplugin +/'***'" as well.

-  -op <#> ...	open entry in web browser
   -sd <#> [-b] 	get listen history and other details about entry and its youtube description unless '-b' follows # in which case just print the listen history.
   -dl <#> ...	download song #. does not respect \$max_len_for_dl.
+  -op <#> ...	open entry in web browser
   -shuf 	runs \`shuf\` on the queue file and overwrites it. the original queue can be found in "$cache_dir/queue_noshuf".

-  -vd 		prints "$qdiscards_file" which contains a list of songs that were selected to be added to the queue in the last search but were already found in the queue.
+  -vd 		prints "$qdiscards_file" which contains a list of songs that were selected to be added to the queue in the last search/'a' but were already found in the queue.
-		it's removed with every search.
+		it's removed with every search/'a'.

   -rd [c] 	copies or moves songs listed in $cache_dir/ytmpqdiscards; can be copied (when given c option) to or moved (when no options are given) from their current position to the position they